engpok/Tour-Doc/TourDocHelp.md

 ---

+## Latest Update (Version 2.2)
+- GPS LED larger
+- Tours are now backed up automatically as you record:
+   - Recover interrupted tours on re-launch and choose to resume, save, or discard
+   - Improved reliability if accidental closure of app

+---

+## 💡 Frequently Asked Questions

+**Does the app require data?**
+Yes, data is required for the mapping features (breadcrumb trail on map, pins on map, directions).

+**What if I get a phone call, or need to text message while recording a tour??**
+No problem... the app continues the breadcrumb trail whether the phone is in your pocket or you're running a diffferent app.

+**How can I inspect the photo to tell if I captured what I wanted?**
+Just tap the photo and you'll see a larger view of the photo and can then zoom & pan.

+**Can I share my saved tour with someone else?**
+Yes, if you purchase the Export feature (the in-app-purchase), you can export a saved tour in PDF or Word (docx) format.
+If you just want to share a photo in a saved tour, then just tap the photo and a button below the photo lets you copy it to the Photos app... from there you can share using built-in Apple ios tools (Airdrop, mail, etc)

+**What happens if my battery dies or I accidentally swipe the app away while recording a tour?**
+No problem.
+Just relaunch the app and it will recognize that it has a tour in limbo.
+It will ask if you want to resume the tour, save (quit) the tour or discard the tour.
+If you resume the tour, a resume mark will be placed on the map as if you had paused and now resumed the tour.

+**Can I enhance my saved tour by adding photos, website info, more detailed notes?**
+Yes, if you purchase the Export feature (the in-app-purchase), you can export a saved tour in Word (docx) format.
+Then, use Word to insert other images, text and/or images from web sites, and spend more time getting the description looking and reading just the way you want.
+You can also stretch the size, and move the photos in the word doc.

+**If I purchase the Export feature, do I have to purchase it again when there are new versions of the app?**
+Nope, it's a one time purchase and that enables that Export feature in the current and future versions of the app.

+**Bummer, I just realized that I made a mistake on a comment during recording... can I change it?**
+Yes, any comment during recording or in a saved tour can be edited at any time.

+**Why am I missing some pins on the map...
+I know I marked the locations?**
+Unfortunately, if you see "Location unavailable" for one or more "marked" locations it means that GPS reception was just not good enough at those locations, at those times.
+I've learned to glance at that little LED between the buttons beside the map just before I hit that Pin/mark button... as long as that LED is green or yellow, I don't get the "Location unavailable".

+---

+# Version History

 ## Version 2.1
 - Bug fix: While zoomed into photos, Pan now works (while recording tour or Saved Tours)